Sissy Spacek: 1980s: Continued acclaim and music

 In John Byrum's romantic drama film Heart Beat (1980), Spacek portrayed Carolyn Cassady, who—under the influence of Jack Kerouac (John Heard) and Neal Cassady (Nick Nolte)—slips into a combination of drudgery and debauchery.
 Spacek was so adamant about getting the role that she pored through over 4,000 pages of research to prepare for her character.
 Byrum and producer Ed Pressman took her to dinner to advise her that she did not have the role.
 Spacek was so distraught at the news that she shattered a glass of wine in her hand.
 After that, Pressman walked up to her with a piece of shattered glass and told her she had the role.
 He said that Spacek breaking the glass clinched the deal, and they believed she ultimately would best suit the part.
 The film was released on April 25, 1980, to mixed reviews.
 Ebert called Spacek's performance "wonderfully played", and her scenes with Heard and Nolte "almost poetic".

 In 1982, Spacek starred alongside Jack Lemmon in Costa-Gavras's biographical thriller drama film Missing (based on the book The Execution of Charles Horman: An American Sacrifice by Thomas Hauser).
 She co-starred with Mel Gibson in Mark Rydell's drama film The River (1984), and with Diane Keaton and Jessica Lange in Bruce Beresford's black comedy drama film Crimes of the Heart (1986).
 Spacek was nominated for the Academy Award for Best Actress for all these roles, and won her second Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for the latter.
 Other performances of the decade included star turns in husband Jack Fisk's directorial debut Raggedy Man (1981) and Tom Moore's drama film 'night, Mother (1986), alongside Anne Bancroft.
 Spacek showed a lighter side by voicing the brain in Carl Reiner's science fiction black comedy film The Man with Two Brains (1983), starring Steve Martin.

 1990s: Supporting roles

-Spacek had a supporting role as the wife of Jim Garrison (played by Kevin Costner) in Oliver Stone's epic political thriller film JFK (1991) and made a number of comedies and television films.
+Spacek began the year with a moving performance as Miriam Thompson in The Long Walk Home (1990), directed by Richard Pearce.
+She had a supporting role as the wife of Jim Garrison (played by Kevin Costner) in Oliver Stone's epic political thriller film JFK (1991) and made a number of comedies and television films.
 She played Verena Talbo in Charles Matthau's comedy drama film The Grass Harp (1995), which reunited her with both Lemmon and Piper Laurie.
 Spacek lent a supporting role as the waitress Margie Fogg in Paul Schrader's neo-noir crime drama film Affliction (1997).
 She also played Rose Straight in David Lynch's biographical road drama film The Straight Story (1999) and the mother of Brendan Fraser's character in Hugh Wilson's romantic comedy fantasy adventure film Blast from the Past (1999).